2021–22 Leicester City F.C. season

-The 2021–22 season was the 117th season in the existence of Leicester City F.C. and the club's eighth consecutive season in the top flight of English football.
-In addition to the domestic league, Leicester City participated in this season's editions of the FA Cup, the EFL Cup, the FA Community Shield, the UEFA Europa League and the UEFA Europa Conference League.
+The 2021–22 season was the 117th season in the existence of Leicester City F.C. and their 54th (non-consecutive) season in the top tier of English football.
+This was their seventh consecutive season in the Premier League.
+In addition to the domestic league, they also competed in this season's editions of the FA Cup, the EFL Cup, the FA Community Shield, the UEFA Europa League, and the UEFA Europa Conference League.

+This was Leicester's first season since 2011–12, and first full season since 2010–11, to not feature former club captain Wes Morgan, who retired at the end of the previous campaign.